-Appointment of MCL Assistant Professor, Associate Professor or Professor SCHOLARSHIP • A minimum of 5 letters should be submitted; letters must assess the candidate's scholarly contributions.
-COMPARATIVE EVALUATIONS Comparative evaluations to peers are not required.
-TEACHING Evidence in the form of letters from students, results of peer reviews of teaching, course evaluations or evaluation summaries, transcribed comments from individual course evaluation forms, etc., may be submitted following usual school practice and in accordance with the requirements below.
-No separate referee letters are required.
-If trainee letters are used to evaluate teaching effectiveness, the department or school should take steps to assure an unbiased response by using a random sampling process to solicit evaluations.
+^d Copies of all available standardized course evaluation summaries are required.
+Letters from students, results of peer reviews of teaching, transcribed comments from individual course evaluation forms, etc., may be submitted according to school practice.
+If student letters are used to evaluate teaching effectiveness, the department or school should take steps to assure an unbiased response by using a random sampling process to solicit evaluations.
+(For small courses and for individually supervised student projects, the entire set of students should be solicited for letters.)
+There should be a minimum of two follow-up requests to non-respondents.
 The department or school should document the process used to generate student letters, following the guidelines just described, and should include tallies of the number of letters requested and received.
-If applicable, and following usual school practice, copies of all available standardized course evaluations or summaries of those evaluations should be included.